jrkerns/pylinac/docs/source/topics/images.rst

 DICOM provides different tags to handle how an image should be displayed with respect to light/dark values and low/high intensity values.

 * `PixelIntensityRelationshipSign (0028,1041) <https://dicom.innolitics.com/ciods/rt-image/rt-image/00281041>`_
-    *The sign of the relationship between the Pixel sample values stored in Pixel Data and the X-Ray beam intensity*
+   | *The sign of the relationship between the Pixel sample values stored in Pixel Data and the X-Ray beam intensity:*
    |    *+1: Lower pixel values correspond to less X-Ray beam intensity*
    |    *-1: Higher pixel values correspond to less X-Ray beam intensity*
 * `PhotometricInterpretation (0028,0004) <https://dicom.innolitics.com/ciods/computed-radiography-image/image-pixel/00280004>`_
-    *Specifies the intended interpretation of the pixel data*
+   | *Specifies the intended interpretation of the pixel data:*
    |    *MONOCHROME1: ...The minimum sample value is intended to be displayed as white...*
    |    *MONOCHROME2: ...The minimum sample value is intended to be displayed as black...*

-.. note:: The axiom for pylinac (for v3.0+) is that higher pixel values == more radiation == lighter/whiter display
+.. note:: The axiom for pylinac (for v3.0+) is that higher pixel values == more radiation == lighter/whiter display, i.e. we follow ``MONOCHROME2`` and invert if ``PixelIntensityRelationshipSign=-1``

 This is the most common issue when dealing with image analysis.
 E.g. when displaying a square field (x-rays in the middle, no irradiation on the sides) we can have these combinations: